pixelgrade/customify/readme.txt

 * **And more others [this is the full list](https://github.com/pixelgrade/customify#list_of_fields)

 == Changelog ==

+= 1.2.7 =
+* Added capability to control the Jetpack Sharing default options

+= 1.2.6 =
+* Added capability to define Jetpack default and hidden modules

 = 1.2.5 =
 * Fixed WordPress 4.7 incompatibilities